cleer73/ferries/README.md

-ferries
+Ferries
 =======

-A quick way to check for a ferries next arrival.
+A quick way to check for a ferries next departure.